 2017 Competitive Grants Process

 The annual competitive grants process for the Arizona Community Foundation of Yavapai County will provide financial support for projects and programs serving the area's residents.
-The online application is now open and the projects that receive funding will be announced in the fall.
-More information about how to apply can be found in the Tips, Tools and Resources Guide [PDF, 2.29MB] and the 2017 Yavapai County Grant Application Workshop Presentation [PDF, 2.82MB].
+The online application is now closed and the projects that receive funding will be announced in the fall.
+For more information contact Lisa Sahady.

 APPLY FOR GRANTS

-The online application for grants through ACF of Sedona will open Wednesday, March 1.
+The online application for grants through ACF of Sedona opened on Wednesday, March 1.
 Complete applications must be submitted no later than 4:00 p.m.
 Friday, March 21 to be considered.
 For more information, download the 2017 ACF of Sedona Grant Guidelines [PDF, 572KB] or contact Tracey McConnell.

 Major literacy grant supports Arizona Reads Now